 SCANNING PROBE MICROSCOPY

-We currently have four SPMs, all equipped to perform single-molecule conductance measurements.
+We currently have four SPMs, all equipped to perform different types of single-molecule conductance measurements.
 Our instruments are built by Keysight Technologies

 (formerly Agilent/MI) and they have been modified with custom preamplifiers, arbitrary waveform generators and high-speed data acquisition boards to suit our needs.
 We can investigate charge